gmaccarone/gmaccarone.github.io/_posts/2013-06-13-locating-large-objects.markdown

 If you manage [`git`][git] repositories it isn't uncommon to run into a problem where someone, maybe even yourself, commits a large file into a repository.
-Especially in repositories that have a large number of committers, you may not have visibility into all branches or changes that are being committed.
-There are several commands that are part of `git` that will allow you to locate these large files/commits.
+This is especially commin in repos with many committers where you not have visibility into every branch or commit.
+Thankfully there are several commands that are part of `git` that will help you to locate these large files/commits.

 NOTE: All instructions below will assume that you are working in a bare repo, not a cloned copy.
 If you don't have access to the repository on the server,